2CR Soldiers train to funnel the enemy into engagement zones

 |0

-This work, 2CR Soldiers train to funnel the enemy into engagement zones, by SPC Elijah Magana, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2CR Soldiers train to funnel the enemy into engagement zones, by PFC Jolene Cintron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.